junaga/windows/readme.md

 # Windows 11

+See [./create-usb-drive.md](./create-usb-drive.md) on how to create a bootable Windows 11 Setup USB Drive that does not require a Microsoft Account.

 ## What's new

 The [new Windows 11](https://www.microsoft.com/en-us/windows/windows-11) is basically the same as version 10, ~~like version 9~~, and 8, and carries almost all utilities and apps from [previous Windows versions](https://en.wikipedia.org/wiki/List_of_Microsoft_Windows_versions).
 As always, the system is fully [backwards-compatiable](https://www.youtube.com/watch?v=bC6tngl0PTI) and all previous Apps _should_ work.